phnmnl/workflow-demo/README.md

 ansible-playbook -e @security.yml phenomenal.yml # time for another coffee
 ```

 If everything went fine you should be able to access the MANTL UI at: *https://control.yourname.phenomenal.cloud/ui/*.

+>To access the MANTL UI add a https exception to your browser, and log in as admin using the password that you previously chose.

 If you have a warning under the *Traefik* service, run the following command.